15th June 2017

 crashed it would drop out to the built-in machine code monitor.
 Other times while running a simple basic program it would stop with a

 "syntax error" and just one character had been changed to a 4x4 checkerboard pattern symbol.
-After fixing the error it would run again until
+After fixing the error in the program it would run again until

 it crashed again later.
 It was crazy!
 When it ran long enough to run a software RAM test, it didn't find any errors.
 The voltages were ok so